Flea Control: Organic Beats Toxic! Cheaper Too!

 Just a little lamp next to a plate of soapy water.
 Fleas are of an insect family that is drawn to light.
 They're just stupid that way.
 And fleas drown easily provided that you disable their mechanism to deal with water (that's what the soap does).

 Set the trap out at night.
 Count the number of dead fleas in the morning.
 This is the best way to measure how your efforts are working.
-You don't have to wear a white lab coat and horn rimmed glasses if you don't want to.
+You don't have to wear a white lab coat and thick rimmed glasses if you don't want to.
 If you don't have engingeering paper on a clipboard, you can use the back of an envelope.

-If you are doing a good job with the DE approach, then during the first couple of weeks you should see fleas in your trap every night.
+If you are doing a good job with the diatomaceous earth approach, then during the first couple of weeks you should see fleas in your trap every night.
 After two or three weeks the numbers should start to drop a lot.
 Around four weeks the numbers should be zero.
 I would continue monitoring for four weeks beyond the sight of the last adult.
 After all, what if that adult managed to lay eggs before dying?

 A desk lamp is the best.
 It can focus the light into a small area, rather than illuminate the whole room.